Shamsuddeen/sudo-creditcard/README.md

 npm run dev
 ```

+### Upcoming features

+- Toggle Card Status (On/Off)
+- Toggle Status of each channels (POS,WEB,ATM) currently ATM and POS Channled are off be default, you can change in the Card Model
+- and more

 I will continue to improve this documentation.

 If you need help setting up this project [reach out to me on twitter](https://twitter.com/omacys_)